BillJr99/Ursinus-CS274/_pages/syllabus.md

   freelyavailable: false

 objectives:
+- objective: "To relate code to control signals that direct processor components and datapath to compute"
+- objective: "To design components for a computer processor at an electrical level"
-- objective: "To comprehend the design of a network protocol suitable for implementation"
+- objective: "To integrate electrical circuits into a unified datapath for a processor"
-- objective: "To select appropriate network protocols at each layer of abstraction"
-- objective: "To write multithreaded code capable of multiplexing simultaneous socket I/O requests"

 goals:
-- goal: "To articulate network privacy concerns with a global context, and to identify practices and techniques to improve online privacy"
-- goal: "To differentiate between various models of network security, including authentication, authorization, and non-repudiation"
+- goal: "To optimize code for processor execution"
+- goal: "To express computer code as a series of control inputs to electrical circuits"
+- goal: "To convert numeric inputs from a decimal number system in terms of hexadecimal or binary number systems"
+- goal: "To perform computer arithmetic using electrical circuits"
+- goal: "To write code in the MIPS assembly language that use iteration, conditionals, and recursion"
+- goal: "To design components for a CPU design"
+- goal: "To resolve CPU starvation by exploiting a memory hierarchy"
-- goal: "To identify and differentiate between approaches to fairness and quality-of-service on the Internet"
+- goal: "To express floating point values according to the IEEE 754 standard"

 grade_breakdown:
 - category: "Programming Assignments"
   weight: "25%"
 - category: "Labs"
-  weight: "40%"
+  weight: "35%"
 - category: "Midterm Exam"
   weight: "15%"
-- category: "Final Project"
+- category: "Final Exam"
-  weight: "10%"
+  weight: "15%"
 - category: "Class Participation and Quizzes"
   weight: "10%"